meinjens/automator/modules/tomcat_7_liferay_6_2_bundle/readme.md

 Deploy

-* Copy files to target
+* Copy files to target directory

 See module.properties to setup the module